 Why Cash Freezeouts?
-The answer is not controversial.
+The answer is non-controversial.
 Without a freezeout option, attempts to acquire complete control of public companies, whether in third party acquisitions or controller going private transactions, are likely a nonstarter.
 Various legal techniques may be employed to effect freezeouts.
 The essential common denominator of these methods is the power to acquire shares of all or a group of target shareholders without their individual consent.
 Further, stock as an acquisition currency may be less attractive for both acquirors and selling shareholders.
 The acquirors, especially family owners and financial buyers like private equity firms, may not have shares to offer to the selling shareholders.
 The acquiring companies may have to register their shares.
-For these and other reasons, often stock as an acquisition currency is a nonstarter in both third party acquisitions and controller going private transactions.
+For various reasons, often stock as an acquisition currency is a nonstarter in both third party acquisitions and controller going private transactions.
 Other types of considerations are also of limited use.

-A Guiding Principle for Cash Freezeouts—Insignificance of Precise Price Determinations.
+A Guiding Principle for Cash Freezeouts—Insignificance of Precise Price Determinations and Importance of Unskewed Determinations.
 Cash freezeouts may or may not be efficiency enhancing.
 The implicitly accepted precept is that efficiency issues can be solved through a process that ensures the price of a transaction to be identical to the fair market value of the shares.
 However, this blanket assertion is an oversimplification.
-Most important, and contrary to a widely accepted presumption, no significant efficiency losses generally emerge unless prices systematically skew.
+Most important, and contrary to a widely accepted presumption, no significant direct efficiency losses generally emerge unless prices systematically skew.
 Controller freezeouts are bilateral monopolies.
-Thus, there are no other buyers to whom minority shareholders can sell their shares at higher prices, and there are no sellers other than the minority shareholders who would offer to sell at lower prices.
-However, there may be adverse externalities if prices of controller freezeouts skew.
-With respect to third party freezeout acquisitions, no self-dealings necessarily result.
+Thus, there are no alternative buyers to whom minority shareholders can sell their shares at higher prices, and there are no alternative sellers other than the minority shareholders who would offer to sell at lower prices.
+However, there are adverse externalities if prices of controller freezeouts skew.
+With respect to third party freezeout acquisitions, neither self-dealings nor bilateral monopolies necessarily result.
 Thus, the precise price determinations of such acquisitions are less of a concern.